ONSdigital/sdx-transform-cs/README.md

 ### Example

-The example below uses the Python library [requests](https://github.com/kennethreitz/requests) to confirm some data is valid using sdx-validate.
+The example below uses the Python library [requests](https://github.com/kennethreitz/requests) to confirm some data is valid using sdx-transform-cs.

 ```python
 import requests